AethorBot/website-v2/src/routes/privacy.svelte.md

 # Website privacy policy

-This website makes use of third party sercvies: Cloudflare
+This website makes use of third party services: Cloudflare